oscarvargash/biol_550_2022/week_05/README.md

-# Week five: building trees using PAUP, character tracing using Mesquite, git
+# Week five: building trees using PAUP, git

 > Add the yellow flag to the right corner of your screen ![](img/yellow.jpeg)